Frequently Asked Questions

 Anacode is busy thinking up (and filing patents on) new use cases for Anacode's massively parallel lossless compression.
 According to the America Invents Act of 2013, Anacode is not required to reveal the trade secrets behind Anacode's amazing compression ratios or its fast encoding and decoding techniques.
 Anacode customers simply get faster, more affordable storage.

-Anacode CS Encoding & Decoding
+Anacode Encoding & Decoding

 What is “pleasingly parallel,” and why do I care?